fablakeson/antifa-ui-test-framework/README.md

 # antifa-test-maven-plugin

-## Creating an NLP-based Automated UI Test Framework using the Page Object Model.
+## An NLP-based Automated UI Test Framework using the Page Object Model.

 ### Abstract